aryan10000/Customer-Shopping-Behavior-Analytics/README.md

 ## Project Overview

-This project analyzes 3,900 retail transactions to uncover customer purchasing behavior, revenue drivers, customer segments, and subscription trends.
+This end-to-end retail customer analytics project analyzes 3,900 customer transactions to uncover purchasing behavior, revenue drivers, customer segments, and subscription trends.
+The objective is to transform raw transactional data into actionable business insights that support revenue growth, customer retention, and data-driven decision-making.

 The project follows a complete analytics workflow: